terziceh/data-beyond-journeys-end/README.md

 School provided the foundation.
 The real journey begins after the degree.

-This repository documents my continued development in data analytics, data engineering, and data science through real systems and applied projects.
+This repository documents my continued development in **data analytics, data engineering, and data science** through real systems and applied projects.

-Each entry is structured like an episode in a walkthrough series — explaining what was built, problems encountered, and lessons learned.
+Each entry is structured like an **episode in a walkthrough series**, documenting what was built, the problems encountered, and the lessons learned along the way.

+The goal is to treat learning like a **build-in-public engineering log** — focusing on practical systems rather than theoretical exercises.

-Topics explored include:
+## Topics Explored

+Projects in this repository explore areas such as:

-- data analytics dashboards
+- Data analytics dashboards and KPI frameworks
-- SQL data modeling
+- SQL data modeling and database design
-- Python ETL pipelines
+- Python ETL pipelines and automation systems
-- machine learning experiments
+- Machine learning experiments and predictive models
+- Data platform architecture and system design
-- system architecture for data platforms
+- AI agents for real-world decision support

+## Structure

+Each entry represents a step in the journey and typically includes:

+- The problem being explored
+- The system or tool that was built
+- Technical approaches used
+- Challenges encountered
+- Key lessons learned

+Some entries are small experiments, while others evolve into full projects.

+## Philosophy

+The goal of this repository is simple:

+**Keep building.
+Keep learning.
+Keep documenting the journey.**

+## Episode Log

+- Filler Episode — Fitness Meal Planner AI Agent (Prototype)